Skip to content

 Dominance Ratio

-1. First method: Calculate the ratio by dividing the validator's share by the total share of the network for an active epoch:
+Active Epoch Method: During an active epoch, the dominance ratio is determined by dividing the validator's share by the total network share:

 s=vZ